-Before we can start, please tell us:
+Before we can start, you will be asked to tell us:

 - Your name

 - Your date of birth

 - What area on your body will be treated with radiotherapy.

 This is a NSW Health requirement and helps us to identify you.
 It confirms we are treating the right person and part of your body.
 We will ask you this every day when you attend your radiotherapy treatment.